dimforge/rustsim.org/website/blog/2020-03-23-using-simd-aosoa-with-nalgebra.md

 _Note:_ The explanations here are merely a superficial introduction of the AoS vs SoA vs AoSoA concepts.
 I just want to explain some of the differences and some of their advantages/disadvantages.
 I won't give any detailed analysis of the generated assembly code after compiling the examples provided.
 The benchmarks at the end of this post will show the performance difference between AoS and SIMD AoSoA.
-You may be interest by [that article too](https://software.intel.com/en-us/articles/memory-layout-transformations).
+You may be interested by [that article too](https://software.intel.com/en-us/articles/memory-layout-transformations).

 _Note 2:_ For iterating through the arrays, I'll be using explicit indices `for i in 0..1024` instead of iterators.
 This is on purpose to make the number of iterations explicit and to make the code easier to understand for readers that are not